colthreepv/angular-media-player/README.md

   * `angular.module` changed **AGAIN** from `'audioPlayer'` to `'mediaPlayer'` as the library supports `<video>` tag aswell
   * property `'position'` removed.
 Use `currentTime` instead.

-If you find something is missing from this list please take a couple of minutes to open an [Issue](https://github.com/mrgamer/angular-audio-player/issues/new)
+If you find something is missing from this list please take a couple of minutes to open an [Issue][issues]

+### What's new

+  * I've already written it but... `<video>` tag support!
+  * new property `network`
+  * playback rate support
+  * test-driven: both unit tests and asynchronous tests with real audio/video files (requires internet working)
+  * playlist handling is way more robust, and tested.
+  * `mediaPlayer` is not created as an isolated scope, instead it **pollutes** the father scope.
+Watch out for name collisions.
+  * Events are no more sent to `$rootScope`, they are handled by the namespaced `mediaPlayer`, that is now an [angular.js Scope][angularscopes]
+  * Minimalist and flexible [event system](#events), based off browser implementation.

+The new documentation is on-going work, you can keep track of it being developed, but is not ready to be deployed yet.
+And this time will be on `gh-pages`!

 ## Getting Started
 ### [Examples here][examples]